-Amir's Garden, a tranquil retreat just half a mile from the trail head, as one lovely spot en route.
-Iranian ammigrant Amir Dialameh planted the two-acre oasis that now bears

-HIKING / Hollywood Hills
+!
+Amir's Garden, a tranquil retreat just half a mile from the trail head, is one lovely spot en route.
+Iranian immigrant Amir Dialameh planted the two-acre oasis that now bears HIKING / Hollywood Hills and zoo views.

 Mineral Wells, Toyon, Mt.
 Hollywood, Eckert Trails